aospapp/aosp/external/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_A77_1925769``: This applies errata 1925769 workaround to Cortex-A77
    CPU.
 This needs to be enabled only for revision <= r1p1 of the CPU.

+-  ``ERRATA_A77_1946167``: This applies errata 1946167 workaround to Cortex-A77
+   CPU.
+This needs to be enabled only for revision <= r1p1 of the CPU.

+-  ``ERRATA_A77_1791578``: This applies errata 1791578 workaround to Cortex-A77
+   CPU.
+This needs to be enabled for r0p0, r1p0, and r1p1, it is still open.

 For Cortex-A78, the following errata build flags are defined :

 -  ``ERRATA_A78_1688305``: This applies errata 1688305 workaround to Cortex-A78